Last Updated on March 17, 2026

 Entrance Exam: The Graduate Management Admission Test (GMAT), which is conducted by the Graduate Management Admission Council (GMAC), is a widely used entrance exam for business schools and MBA programs.
 This test assesses reasoning and critical thinking abilities that show whether someone can thrive in prestigious graduate business programs.

-Retaking the GMAT is allowed at a testing center for up to five times in a rolling 12-month period, but not more than eight times total.
+Retaking the GMAT is allowed at a testing centre for up to five times in a rolling 12-month period, but not more than eight times total.
 For the online GMAT exam, you can take it again once.

 GMAT format